lili55/infovis-website/README.md

 [![GitHub version](https://badge.fury.io/gh/boennemann%2Fbadges.svg)](http://badge.fury.io/gh/boennemann%2Fbadges)

 # ZJUT InfoVis Group Home Page (Version 1.0)
+This a simple website (without domain name yet) for Visualization laboratory built by ourselves.

 ## Background
 For most of our teammate in laboratory, we research Scientific visualization, information visualization and visual analytics, while the Similar research team in PKU and ZJU already have their main page or website to introduce thier team member, publish their research results and record their daily life, so as a little practice of [Bootstrap](http://v3.bootcss.com/) learning, i decide to build a simple home page of our team, for time limitation, i will just build a framework and left other tasks to my junior brother.